Email Hashing: The Trouble With Hashed Emails (HEMs)

 For years, marketers and publishers have relied on third-party cookies for retargeting and monetization, overlooking the myriad problems they posed.
-However, cookies have raised concerns about lack of consumer consent, device addressability, and poor durability, and have invited serious scrutiny as a result.
+However, cookies have always raised concerns with lack of consumer consent, device addressability, and poor durability, and have invited serious scrutiny and condemnation as a result.

 Key Takeaways

-- RampIDs offer a stronger alternative: With broader matching, support for responsible use of data, and stability over time, RampIDs address the shortcomings of HEMs.
+• RampIDs offer a stronger alternative: With broader matching, support for responsible use of data, and stability over time, RampIDs solve the shortcomings of HEMs.

-- Marketers gain scale and trust: RampIDs are interoperable with major industry identifiers, supported by more than 650 partners, and built to support global privacy program requirements – ensuring accurate measurement and responsible addressability at scale.
+• Marketers gain scale and trust: RampIDs are interoperable with major industry identifiers, supported by 500+ partners, and built to meet global privacy regulations – ensuring accurate measurement and responsible addressability at scale.

 What is a hashed email?